freezy/dmd-extensions/README.md

 - NoEx for the excellent TPA grabber code, as well as the Pinball FX3 memory grabber.
 - Tom Speirs, Lucky1, CarnyPriest and Russdx for their help on the DMD code
-- Lucky1 for instructions and details about the coloring feature
+- Lucky1 for instructions and details about the coloring features and Pin2DMD support.
 - DJRobX for helping with the dynamic coloring, better performance and much more.
 - mjrgh for debugging and optimizing stuff.
 - Adrian Page from Barnstorm for his help setting up the slave correctly.
+- Funkyman for 64 color support, 256x64 scaling options, bug fixes and code cleanup.

 <a title="IntelliJ IDEA" href="https://www.jetbrains.com/resharper/"><img src="https://raw.githubusercontent.com/freezy/dmd-extensions/master/resharper.svg?sanitize=true" alt="IntelliJ Resharper" width="250"></a>